 Talk to your friends

-Ask your mates which songs were in the running for their first dances.
+Ask your mates which first dance songs were in the running for their weddings.
 They probably had to strike down a few options before deciding on “the one”, and what didn’t work for them might work perfectly for you.

 Make a list of songs that are special to you

 Sit down with your fiancé(e) and craft a list of all the songs that you hold near and dear to your hearts.
-Include everything from the songs your parents used for their first dances to the tracks that played on your first date.
+Include everything from your parents’ first dance songs to the tracks that you listened to on your first date.
 Put them all onto a playlist and try waltzing around your flat to them - you may just find the one.

 Explore your library